filippo14/asteroids-game/README.md

 # Asteroids Game

-This is a simple Asteroids game implemented in Python using the Pygame library.
+This is a simple Asteroids game implemented in Python using the Pygame library, developed for my 5-year-old nephew who really loves destroying asteroids!

 ## Prerequisites